Orders

 TRANSFER_PARTIALLY_REFUNDED → Partial funds reversed from merchant

-ORDER_REFUNDED → Refund processed after return
+ORDER_REFUNDED → Refund processed (check SKU status for returned items)

 PAYMENT_TRANSACTION_CAPTURE_STATUS_REFUNDED → Customer receives refund